-Recommended separation distances between
+Recommended separation distances between portable and mobile RF communications equipment and theQ3monitor

 The monitor is intended for use in an electromagnetic environment in which radiated RF disturbances are controlled.
 The customer or the user of the monitor can help prevent electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the monitor as recommended below, according to the maximum output power of the communications equipment.